Reading and Phonics

 - Thank you to the Foyle Foundation, we have spent £4000 on brand new books to enhance our library!
 This means that we now offer a wide range of high quality fiction, non-fiction and poetry to all our children in school, each of which are colour banded by difficulty to support the children in progressing their reading skills and fluency levels.

 - We worked with West Park (our local secondary school) to develop a ‘free little library’ for our playground.
 The children are now able to bring their old books and swap them for new ones for free!
 Our children really enjoy coming to see what delights have appeared in the library and have been thrilled to take a new book home each week.

-- We have introduced ‘Early Morning Reading’ on the first Tuesday of every month – a time for parents and their children to enjoy refreshments and some quiet time to read.
-This is promoting a love of reading within school and we’ve had a good uptake this year and hope to see more people join us next month!
+- We had introduced ‘Early Morning Reading’ on the first Tuesday of every month – a time for parents and their children to enjoy refreshments and some quiet time to read.
+We had a good uptake until COVID-19.
+Since then due to restrictions this strategy has been suspended until further notice.